SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 Here are some other examples:

 #### Scenario - Editing a video
-Let's look at an example for a tv crew member.
+Let's look at an example for a TV crew member.

 They are editing a video about zooming in and out.